devsh0/SweetJson/README.md

 }
 ```

 Serialization is easy.
-The `parse` method returns a `JsonElement` which allows serializing itself to some data model
+The `parse` method returns a `JsonElement` which allows serializing itself to some model
 through the `serialize` method.
 If the `JsonElement` is an array type, the serializer will return an array of
-specified type wrapped in an `Object`.
+specified type wrapped in `Object`.

 _data.json_
 ```json